 The duration of each of the dredge campaigns (including mobilisation and demobilisation) is approximately four months.
 This includes approximately three weeks of mobilisation and preparatory works, 12 weeks of dredging operations and one week of demobilisation following completion of the works.
-The works are assumed to commence in Q4 2024/Q1 2025 (see submitted AIMU).
+The works are assumed to be undertaken in the following timescales (see submitted AIMU for more detail):